alexandreroberts/alexandreroberts.github.io/index.md

 ### 2020 ###

-"[A Re-Translation of Basil's Hexaemeral Homilies by ʿAbdallāh ibn al-Faḍl of Antioch][Roberts-2020-Re-Translation]," chapter 7 in
+"A Re-Translation of Basil's Hexaemeral Homilies by ʿAbdallāh ibn al-Faḍl of Antioch," chapter 7 in
 *Patristic Literature in Arabic Translations*,